Canadian 2slgbtq+ trailblazers

 A western Canada native, K.D.
 Lang is a Grammy and Juno award-winning musician.
 Her best-known collaboration has been with veteran crooner Tony Bennett, with whom she recorded the 2002 Wonderful World duets album and continues to tour regularly, often in symphonic settings.
 Lang is also known for being an activist for animal rights, gay rights, and human rights.
 K.D.
 Lang has supported many causes over the years including, HIV/AIDS care and research.
-Lang was inducted to the Q Hall of Fame Canada for her work in furthering quality for all peoples around the world.
+Lang was inducted to the Q Hall of Fame Canada for her work in furthering equality for all peoples around the world.

 Source: Monica Forrester and Jennifer Porter of Maggie’s, a sex worker support centre, say the disappearance of Alloura Wells is unusual.
 (John Lesavage/CBC News)